ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 3. The Client removes the encapsulation to obtain the response to the original request.

 This interaction provides authentication and confidentiality protection between the Client and the Oblivious Gateway, but importantly not between the Client and the Target Resource.
 While the Target Resource is a distinct HTTP resource from the Oblivious Gateway Resource, they are both logically under the control of the Oblivious Gateway, since the Oblivious Gateway Resource can unilaterally dictate the responses returned from the Target Resource to the Client.
 This arrangement is shown in {{fig-overview}}.
-See {{security}} for more information about Client and Oblivious Relay, and Oblivous Gateway resources in running this protocol.

 ## Applicability